Daniel-KM/Omeka-S-module-Folksonomy/README.md

 Display Tagging Form
 --------------------

-The plugin will add tagging form automatically on each resource edit admin and public view, if the current user has right to use it.
-The forms are customizable in the theme.
+The tags and the tagging form are displayed automatically on item set, item or media pages.
+To manage the display more precisely, use the module [Blocks Disposition], or use the helpers to display them in your theme.
+The templates are customizable in the theme.
 Rights and visibility are automatically managed.

 * Important